-Approaches that seek to raise aspirations are very diverse.
-They may aim to change aspirations directly by exposing children to new opportunities or they may seek to develop general self-esteem, motivation or self-efficacy.
-For interventions which focus on self-efficacy and motivation specifically in a learning context please see meta-cognition and self-regulation.
+The approaches used in these interventions are diverse.
+Some aim to change aspirations directly by exposing children to new opportunities and others aim to raise aspirations by developing general self-esteem, motivation, or self-efficacy.
+For interventions that focus on self-efficacy and motivation specifically in a learning context please see Metacognition and self-regulation.

-On average, interventions which aim to raise aspirations appear to have little to no positive impact on educational attainment.
-This may seem counterintuitive – and it should be noted that the relationship between aspirations and attainment is complex and not fully understood – but there appear to be three main explanations.
+The relationship between aspirations and attainment is complex but, on average, interventions which aim to raise aspirations appear to have little or no positive impact on educational attainment.
+This may seem counterintuitive but there are three main reasons why this might be the case.

-First, evidence suggests that most young people actually have high aspirations, implying that much underachievement results not from low aspiration itself but from a gap between the aspirations that do exist and the knowledge and skills that are required to achieve them.
-As a result, it may be more helpful to focus on raising attainment more directly in the first instance.
-Second, where pupils do have lower aspirations, it is not clear that any targeted interventions consistently succeed in raising their aspirations.
+First, evidence suggests that most young people already have high aspirations, suggesting that much underachievement results not from low aspiration but from a gap between aspirations and the knowledge, skills, and characteristics required to achieve them.
+Second, where learners do have lower aspirations, it is not clear that any targeted interventions have consistently succeeded in raising their aspirations.
 Third, where aspirations begin low and are successfully raised by an intervention, it is not clear that an improvement in learning necessarily follows.
-In programmes which do raise attainment, it is unclear whether raising aspirations can be credited for the learning gains rather than the additional academic support or increased parental involvement.
+As a result it may be more helpful to focus directly on raising attainment.
+In aspiration programmes which do raise attainment, additional academic support is generally present.

 This lack of strong evidence does not mean that impact is not achievable, but schools considering aspiration interventions cannot assume that raising aspirations will be straightforward or will necessarily increase attainment.

 The majority of studies come from the USA.

 There are a wide range of available interventions, including after-school extra-curricular activities, parental engagement programmes, and one to one mentoring.
 It is therefore difficult to give a precise estimate, but overall costs are estimated as moderate.